 A low red blood cell count and low hemoglobin and hematocrit levels are signs of anemia.

-If your CBC test results point to anemia, your doctor might want to do further testing.
-Some common tests for acquired autoimmune hemolytic anemia that he might order include:
+If your CBC test results point to anemia, the doctor might want to do more tests.
+You might get one of these:

-Coombs' test.
-Your doctor will do this test to see if your body is making antibodies against red blood cells.
+- Coombs' test.
+The doctor will do this test to see if your body is making antibodies against red blood cells.

-Peripheral smear.
-Your doctor will look at your red blood cells under a microscope to see evidence of blood cell destruction.
+- Peripheral smear.
+Your doctor will check your red blood cells under a microscope for signs of blood cell destruction.

 If you have a disease like lupus that’s causing your anemia, your doctor will treat it first.
 If a medication is the cause, you'll likely have to stop taking that medicine.
-If your AIHA is mild, you may not need any treatment at all.
+If your AIHA is mild, you may not need treatment.

 Doctors usually first prescribe steroids, such as hydrocortisone or prednisone, to stop your immune system from attacking your red blood cells.
-Then surgery to remove the spleen and a medicine called rituximab may be ordered.
-And other medicines such as azathioprine (Imuran) and cyclophosphamide (Cytoxan) can be used to suppress the immune system.
+A medicine called rituximab may make steroids work even better.